zhenzhangca/Java_Applications/README.md

   - Runner: Parse user CLI inputs and then calls the corresponding service methods
   - Main: Create above components and start applications
 ```
+## Enhancements and Issues
+- Can not update existed tweets.
+- Can not create a new tweet in image, video, etc. only text format.
+- Can not create tweets with duplicated status.